Today we are going to prove to you that comfort food can be healthier with this pumpkin soup recipe.

 Is Pumpkin Soup Healthy?

-Unlike most recipes, this pumpkin soup recipe is healthy as it is low in fat, calories, and carbohydrates.
+On top of being one of our delicious, easy fall recipes, this pumpkin soup recipe is healthy as it is low in fat, calories, and carbohydrates.

 Pumpkin, the base of the soup, is what makes the soup healthy.
 This winter squash is very rich in vitamin A due to the high level of beta-carotene— a type of carotenoid that gives pumpkins and carrots their signature orange color.